StephenCleary/blog-stephencleary-dotcom/blog/_posts/2014-06-12-a-tour-of-task-part-4-id.md

 For more information, including sample code, see my [post on `CurrentId` in `async` methods]({% post_url 2013-03-28-taskcurrentid-in-async-methods %}){:.alert-link}.
 </div>

-In parallel code, it is _possible_ to use the current task identifier as a key into a result collection, but that is a poor approach IMO.
-It's usually far better to aggregate the results using the built-in PLINQ or `Parallel` aggregation support.
+In parallel code, it is _possible_ to use the current task identifier as a key into a collection to store task-local values or results, but that is a poor approach IMO.
+It's usually far better to use the PLINQ/`Parallel` built-in local value and result aggregation support.

 ## Conclusion